mkostrun/UBASIC-PLUS/README.md

   - multi-line If/then/else/endif-command (CHDK-style)
   - while/endwhile

+- *input {a,a$,a@(i)}, timeout*

+   wait until timeout for input through serial port, external functions for serial-availabe and serial-read have to be supplied - see documentation in config.h

 - 26 fixed point arrays, a@ to z@, dynamically allocated using DIM command,
 ```
 dim a@(5);